Fikoko/Optivar/README.md

 This mode is called as "Dynamic" since every statement is splitted line by line approach.
 This enables interpreter to call a each bin at run-time.
 While it adds some overhead at runtime since interpreter does the execution, it enables user to dynamically change the script code at run-time.
+(Important thing here is that we assume bin-to-bin calls exists since they are not merged into single bin.
+We lazy/preload them here assuming they are multiple independent bins)
 ```
 -- add_numbers.optivar: Read two undeclared numbers, add them and return the sum
 -- (assuming include.bin and lib.bin exists.
 Also for this case lib.bin has other functions below in single merged bin)